Rishabhraghwendra18/liq-cli/README.md

-# Catalist CLI
+# Liquid CLI

-This is a pre-alpha project.
+This is a alpha project spiraling towards beta.

 The user interface is working towards conformance with the [target 1.0 ontology](./docs/ontology.md).